Haoli Rein - Registered MBACP (accred) - Individuals and Couples

 I hold a CPCAB Level 5 Diploma in Psychotherapeutic Counselling, a BA (hons) degree in Psychology and a PGCE.
 That means I'm also a qualified teacher and, for some while, I was lead tutor on a Level 3 counsellor training course.

-I'm part of the committee of the Swindon Counsellors and Psychotherapists' Network (SCPN), a member of TAG (Trauma and Abuse Group) and, apart from my private work, I'm involved in the Voluntary Sector in Swindon as a Counsellor and Supervisor.
+I'm part of the Swindon Counsellors and Psychotherapists' Network (SCPN), a member of TAG (Trauma and Abuse Group) and, apart from my private work, I'm involved in the Voluntary Sector in Swindon as a Counsellor and Supervisor.

 I'm also a registered member of the ACC (Association of Christian Counsellors), but have no expectation that my clients will hold this same world view and, believing as I do in the intrinsic value of every human being, I'm more than comfortable working with people of any faith - or no faith at all.